Filbert Street Steps

 The secret terror of top chefs is the classic French soufflé, but Chef Jacqueline's perfectly puffy creations float across the tongue...

 Coit Tower information

-The exclamation mark on San Francisco skyline is Coit Tower, with 360-degree views of downtown and wrap-around 1930s murals glorifying SF workers – once denounced as Communist, but now a landmark.
+The exclamation mark on San Francisco's skyline is Coit Tower, with 360-degree views of downtown and wrap-around 1930s murals glorifying SF workers – once denounced as Communist, but now a landmark.
 For a wild parrot's panoramic view of San Francisco 210ft above the city, take the elevator up to the tower's open-air platform.
-To glimpse seven recently restored WPA murals up a hidden stairwell on the second floor, join the 11am tour offered every Wednesday and Saturday (free; donations welcome).
+To glimpse seven recently restored WPA murals up a hidden stairwell on the 2nd floor, join the 11am tour offered every Wednesday and Saturday (free; donations welcome).